Marshall flag on campus

 Awarding Guidelines:

 The census date to determine students’ enrollment status for Federal Pell Grant eligibility is the first day following the last day to add a class for the semester.
-Federal Pell Grant award amounts vary depending on the student’s enrollment status: full-time, 3/4-time, 1/2-time, and less-than 1/2-time.
+Federal Pell Grant award amounts vary depending on the student’s enrollment intensity.
 In most instances, Marshall University initially awards Federal Pell Grant based on projected full-time enrollment.
 When the enrollment status is different on the census date than when the Federal Pell Grant was originally calculated, the Federal Pell Grant award is subject to change.
 If Marshall receives a student’s processed FAFSA after the census date, the student’s enrollment status on the date the FAFSA was processed must be used to determine Federal Pell Grant eligibility.
 When a student does not begin attendance in all of his or her classes resulting in a change in the student’s enrollment status, Federal Pell Grant must be recalculated.

 Annual and Aggregate Eligibility: